 Here at =mc, we encourage every participant we meet on our programmes to get in touch if they have specific issues they want to follow up on.
 From this we hear some common problems, issues, challenges, and worries.
 In this regular feature we share some of those challenges, and our advice for dealing with them.

 This time the challenge has come from an anonymous Project Manager at an international charity.
-The =mc consultants offer advice on a difficult scenario that you may well identify with: getting focussed during a pandemic.
+The =mc consultants offer advice on a difficult scenario that you may well identify with: getting focussed whilst working remotely.

-Dear Project Manager – I’ve been hearing similar things from managers in lots of charity settings who have told me that they have had huge dips in motivation and focus this year – despite the pressing need to get on with things.
+Dear Project Manager – I’ve been hearing similar things from managers in lots of charity settings who have told me that they have had huge dips in motivation and focus as the pressure has continued over months and now years.
+Of course, there still remains the pressing need to get on with things.
 I think it’s fair to say we all feel that way from time to time.
 Right now, it is a very hard time, and we have been living with more uncertainty than ever.
 This could have a huge toll on your personal energy and wellbeing.
 My recommendation is to stop being so hard on yourself.
 On those child-free-cat-only days, do not tell yourself you have to fill up the time with getting work done.
 You are well within your rights to take some time for yourself, charge your batteries up, and rest.
 You can’t keep going and going and going.
 Remember, you are also a role model to your colleagues and your peers – if you constantly work flat out you might just be telling them that you would expect nothing less from them too.
 Like Laura says, it’s important to recognise the impact you want to have in your work.
 So instead of thinking about all the things you need to do, start each day with one or two important goals – what would be the most impactful thing I could put my energy into today?
 What would get me closer to the impact I want to have?
 By conserving your energy for your priorities, and taking time out for yourself, you will do better work overall.
 Even if that means you don’t get everything done.

 If you’d like to explore ways of preparing for situations like this, take a look at the Managing Multiple Priorities training programme.